sse-labs/marin/README.md

   -  usage: ```--multi threads```

 ## Usage
-To use Maven Central Research Interface extend the Maven Central Analysis class and implement the analyzeArtifact() method with the data that you are trying to extract.
+To use MARIN, extend the Maven Central Analysis class and implement the analyzeArtifact() method with the data that you are trying to extract.
 From there create an instance of your implementation in main, then build the project, and use the cli to fully customize the analysis.

 ```java -jar executableName *INSERT CLI HERE* ```